Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Near-field ULA Codebook Design

 \section{Near-field ULA Codebook Design}

-We have analyzed the effect of the angle and distance between the UE and the antenna on the quantization accuracy of codewords.
-In this section, we describe two quantized codebook design schemes of the ULA channel to ensure the optimal beam gain according to the ULA channel correlation distribution characteristics presented in Section \MakeUppercase{\romannumeral3}-A. First, an optimal uniform codebook scheme is proposed, which achieves the maximum quantization range under a minimum correlation.
-In addition, we redesign a codebook scheme with constant offset in the transform domains to reduce the quantization overhead of the codebook further.
+We have analyzed quantization performance and proposed the correlation fitting formula of codewords.
+This section proposes two ULA near-field codebook schemes, that achieve the maximum quantization area under a fixed minimum correlation.
+First, the uniform codebook with uniform intervals is proposed.
+In addition, we redesign a codebook scheme with dislocation sampling points to further reduce the quantization overhead.